 IEOM Global Engineering Education

-IEOM Society International addresses the issues of Global Engineering Education.
-There are various levels of readiness of engineering graduates from various parts of the world.
-One of the main themes is how to reduce the readiness gap of engineering graduates around the world.
+IEOM Society addresses the issues of Global Engineering Education.
+There are different levels of readiness of engineering graduates from various parts of the world.
+One of the main themes of this series is how to reduce the readiness gap around the world.
 The special focus is given to Industrial Engineering and Manufacturing Engineering including Engineering Management.
 Are the engineering graduates ready to take on the challenges of the current global economy?
-With the great success of Global Engineering Education Series of last IEOM conferences, IEOM 2018 South Africa Conference will have a dedicated session for the Global Engineering Education where distinguished speakers will discuss the readiness of engineering graduates for workforce around the world.
-Thirty six featured speakers will be from various part of the world to address engineering education challenges and opportunities.
+With the great success of Global Engineering Education Series of past IEOM conferences, IEOM 2018 Paris Conference will have a dedicated session for the Global Engineering Education where distinguished speakers will discuss the readiness of engineering graduates for workforce around the world.
+Twenty four featured speakers will be from various part of the world to address engineering education challenges and opportunities.

 Global Engineering Education Chairs

 Dr. Abu Masud, Boeing Global Engineering Professor, Industrial and Manufacturing Engineering Department, Wichita State University, Kansas, USA

 Dr. Hamid Parsaei, Professor of Industrial and Systems Engineering, Texas A&M University (College Station) and Professor of Mechanical Engineering and Director of Academic Outreach, Texas A&M University Qatar

 8:00 – 9:30 am (Thursday) – Room 1

 OFFIS Institute for Information Technology, Oldenburg, Germany

 Department of Computer Science, Iowa State University, Ames, USA

 IT Skills Development for Graduate Students in Industrial Engineering